Saxon Battle Strategies and Tactics in Early Medieval Warfare

 Ambushes and Use of Terrain

 Saxon commanders exploited rivers, forests, and marshlands to spring ambushes.
-The Battle of the River Idle (616 AD) saw the East Angles ambush and kill Æthelfrith of Northumbria as his army crossed a ford.
+The Battle of the River Idle in 616 AD saw the East Angles ambush and kill Æthelfrith of Northumbria as his army crossed a ford.
 Such victories relied on local knowledge and careful planning.
 In dense woodland, Saxon skirmishers would harass enemy columns with javelins and then vanish—a tactic that suited the landscape of much of Anglo-Saxon England.
+The use of scouts and spies was crucial for setting up these ambushes, and Saxon kings invested in intelligence networks to track enemy movements.

-Inspired by Norse and later Continental practices, Saxon armies sometimes used a wedge formation (svinfylking in Old Norse) to break enemy lines.
+Inspired by Norse and later Continental practices, Saxon armies sometimes used a wedge formation to break enemy lines.
 A single warrior advanced at the apex, with two behind him, then four, and so on, creating a triangular shape that drove into the opposing shield wall like a battering ram.
 This tactic required highly trained soldiers—typically huscarls—and was most effective when the enemy line was already wavering.
-It was a high-risk, high-reward maneuver that could decide a battle in minutes.
+It was a high-risk, high-reward manoeuvre that could decide a battle in minutes.
+The wedge was particularly useful against a shield wall that had lost its cohesion, as the concentrated force of the wedge could punch through a weakened section and open a gap for the rest of the army to exploit.

 Siege Warfare and Fortifications